-These 2 heavy duty motorcycle tie down straps are a must-have for bike enthusiasts.
+These 2 heavy-duty motorcycle tie-down straps are a must-have for bike enthusiasts.
 They are versatile and powerful.
-With a break strength of 3000 lbs and load limit of 1000 lbs, the straps will not disappoint you with heavy duty loads.
+With a break strength of 3000 lbs and a load limit of 1000 lbs, the straps will not disappoint you with heavy-duty loads.
 Unlike others, they have the sewn D-ring, albeit non-adjustable, to snap the straps into.
 Soft straps posing no danger to your finish paint, these are painless to tie down your bike.
 I am impressed with the product quality.

 Badass Motogear Tie Down Kit is also a potential ratchet strap to haul your bike to your trailer or a pickup truck.
-The kit comes with the 4 padded ratchet straps rated at 3300 pounds of break strength each and a load limit of 1100 pounds each.
-That’s the typical heavy duty strap to clamp down heavy machinery.
+The kit comes with 4 padded ratchet straps rated at 3300 pounds of break strength each and a load limit of 1100 pounds each.
+That’s the typical heavy-duty strap to clamp down heavy machinery.

-Also included are 4 soft loop tie downs to ensure that no scratches or dent are left to your disappointment on your precious motorcycle.
-You have the storage bag included to help you store this kit after you are done with your journey.
+Also included are 4 soft loop tie-downs to ensure that no scratches or dent are left to your disappointment on your precious motorcycle.
+You have the storage bag included helping you store this kit after you are done with your journey.

 Installing these straps shouldn’t take you the entire day with the guide included.
 Likewise, it should be a cinch to uninstall the straps when you are done with your trip.

 Design and Materials